red cuffee cup full of coffee beans on a mountain of coffee beans

 I often say “there’s no sunshine without coffee.”
 A recent meta-analysis looked at coffee, caffeine (which are not interchangeable topics BTW…) as well as tea, and depressive symptoms.
 They authors concluded “According to our findings, coffee and dietary caffeine may have a protective effect against the development of depression.
 However, no evidence suggesting a link between tea consumption and reduced depressive symptoms has been found.
 Therefore, further longitudinal studies are needed to substantiate the causal relationship between coffee, tea, and caffeine and the risk of depression.”

-So, coffee and caffeine appear to be beneficial to reducing depression, while tea does not.
-I have posted the abstract below, and a link to the full paper below for those who want to get the details.
+I have posted the abstracts below, and a link to the full paper for one of the studies for those who want to get the details.
 My goal with Alpha Joe Coffee Booster was to further enhance the mood and cognitive benefits of coffee with three key targeted ingredients data suggests should be of benefit to body and mind and “take your coffee to an 11!” as the motto goes.

 Association between dietary caffeine, coffee, and tea consumption and depressive symptoms in adults: A systematic review and dose-response meta-analysis of observational studies